KDD2025LLM4ECommerce/KDD2025LLM4ECommerce.github.io/index.markdown

 ## Important Dates
-- Submission Deadline: January 26, 2025
+- Submission Deadline: May 8th, 2025
-- Notification: February 09, 2025
+- Notification: June 8th, 2025
-- Camera-ready: February 16, 2025
+- Camera-ready: June 24th, 2025
-- Workshop: April 28 or 29, 2025
+- Workshop: August 6th, 2025

 All submission deadlines are end-of-day in the Anywhere on Earth (AoE) time zone.

-## Fast-Track
-We accept the Fast-Track of WWW 2025.
-Please follow the instruction in [https://www2025.thewebconf.org/workshop-fast-track](https://www2025.thewebconf.org/workshop-fast-track).

 ## Submission

-Please submit your work through [https://openreview.net/group?id=ACM.org/TheWebConf/2025/Workshop/LLM4ECommerce](https://openreview.net/group?id=ACM.org/TheWebConf/2025/Workshop/LLM4ECommerce)
+Please submit your work through

 Submissions of papers must be in English, in PDF format, in the current ACM two-column conference format.
 Suitable LaTeX, Word, and Overleaf templates are available from the [ACM Website](https://www.acm.org/publications/proceedings-template) (use the “sigconf” proceedings template for LaTeX and the Interim Template for Word) (also [available](https://www.overleaf.com/latex/templates/association-for-computing-machinery-acm-sig-proceedings-template/bmvfhcdnxfty) in Overleaf).
 The recommended setting for LaTeX is: \documentclass[sigconf, anonymous, review]{acmart}.